 Nigerian citizens need a visa to visit South Korea and in this post, I’ll detail the South Korea visa requirements and application process.
 I’ll talk about how to apply in Kenya (as a resident) and in Nigeria and some important information you need to know.
-If you’re applying for a visa for the first time, be sure to read my guide, detailing general rules about visa applications in Nigeria.
+If you’re applying for a visa for the first time, be sure to read my guide, which details general rules about visa applications in Nigeria.

 PS: I encourage you to check the South Korean Embassy’s website for updated information about the visa application process.
 All information presented in this post is correct at the time of this writing.
 They are subject to change without notice.
 Always confirm travel details and requirements with respective embassies & airlines before you apply or travel.Dreaming of visiting South Korea?
 Here's everything you need to know about applying for a South Korean Tourist Visa in Kenya or Nigeria!
 Click To Tweet

 How to Apply for a South Korean Visa from Nigeria or Kenya

 The process of applying for a visa is pretty simple.
 Applicants need to put the South Korea visa requirements documentation together and submit them in person to the appropriate application centres.

 South Korea Visa Requirements for Nigerian & Kenyan Citizens

 The documents needed for your visa application include, but are not limited to the below;

 - Visa Application form filled in English or Korean with black ink, downloaded from this site and personally signed by the applicant (Applicants must fill out the entire form completely).
 You may also choose to fill out and print the e-form instead.